Plant response to microgravity

 Micro-gravity environments have an altered convective mixing of gases.

 How would you water your plants in microgravity?
-How would you ensure they got enough CO2 and Oxygen to their leaves?
+How would you ensure they got enough CO2 and oxygen to their leaves?
 How would you get enough oxygen to the roots?
-What direction would the roots growth?
-What direction will the shoots grow?
-What can the genetic response of seedlings and stems cells tell us about life's response to spaceflight?
+What direction would the roots grow?
+What direction would the shoots grow?
+What can the genetic response of seedlings and stem cells tell us about life's response to spaceflight?
+Educational resources designed to help class of students understand the International Space Station produced by VHS education.

 Note: The "Go to" buttons are disabled (the full GeneLab AstroBiology database is available here).